tpfls6/25_2-2_Mobile-Programming-Class/KotlinBasics/README.md

 ## Learning Objectives
 - Understand basic Kotlin syntax
-- Declare variables and function
+- Declare variables and functions

-## Pratice Files
+## Practice Files
 - `MainActivity.kt`: variables, functions

 ## How to Run
-- Click the Run button in Android Studio. (control + R)
+- Click the Run button in Android Studio. (⌘ + R on macOS)